IBM/aspera-cli/docs/README.md

 }
 ```

-For other clients (Claude Desktop, VS Code, …), the configuration is identical.
+For other clients (Claude Desktop, VS Code, and so on), the configuration is identical.

 ##### Claude Desktop `stdio`

 Find the configuration file as specified in [Claude Desktop Documentation](https://modelcontextprotocol.io/docs/2026-07-28/develop/connect-local-servers).

-place this section in `mcpServers`:
+Place this section in `mcpServers`:

 ```json
 {